priya-sarkar/Multiagent_LLM_/README.md

-Code repo for the course project 'Improving reasoning in multi-agent LLMs' for the course 'Topics in AI' offered by Prof. Aditya Goapalan in spring semester, 2025.
+Code repo for the course project 'Improving reasoning in multi-agent LLMs' for the course 'Topics in AI' offered by Prof. Aditya Gopalan in spring semester, 2025.

 # Implementation Details
 1. Create a python environments with all libraries in requirements.txt installed, activate it.